mabubakarriaz/mabubakarriaz.github.io/index.md

 # Intro

-I have 11+ years of working experience in the telecom sector; I currently work as an Expert DevOps Engineer at Jazz.
+I have 11+ years of working experience in the telecom sector; I am currently working as a Solution Architect at Punjab Group.
 I am also a professional Microsoft database trainer at EVS institute.
-I am a self-motivated agile software developer with 6+ years of experience in different stages of SDLC.
-My domain knowledge is in Telecom Customer Care, Real Estate & E-commerce.
+I am a self-motivated agile software developer with 6+ years of experience in different stages of SDL.
+My domain knowledge is in Telecom, Education, Real Estate & E-commerce.
 My expertise is in business flow automation, creation of ETL processes, enterprise-level progressive web app development, and improving web UI & UX.
 I am a father of a 6-year-old and a raspberry pi project enthusiast.

 > <mark> __Core Competencies:__ T-SQL, C# .NET, SSIS, ASP.Net Core, Business flow automation, Web UI/UX</mark>